AquaIntel

 Team

-Founding team with deep water sector, tech and data engineering expertise
+Founding team with deep water sector, tech architecture and data engineering expertise

 Vinod Jose, CEO | Philadelphia